man -k [key word] find manual for command related to a keyword

 grep -i foo foo.txt report string foo matches in file foo.txt

-ps list active processes
+ps list your active processes

 kill [p#] kill active process by number